- Our Work

-- Increased the income of 5,000 cacao growers by a minimum of 25 percent through partnerships with private-sector entities to train farmers in cocoa production.
+- Increased the income of more than 4,000 cacao growers by at least 25 percent through partnerships with private-sector entities to train farmers in cocoa production.
+USAID is currently increasing yield by increasing the availability of the “super cacao tree,” which produces four times more pods than the regular tree, through planting and grafting.

-- Increased the economic benefits from sustainable natural resource management and conservation, benefitting nearly 1,200 people through ravine treatment, hillside rehabilitation, and improved technologies that have enhanced the quality of crop output.
+- Trained close to 5,500 farmers in sustainable natural resource management and conservation, including ravine treatment, hillside rehabilitation, and improved technologies that have enhanced the quality of crop output.